 No medicine can be placed on the market without a Marketing Authorisation (formerly known as a Product Licence) granted by the Medicines and Healthcare Products Regulatory Authority (MHRA).
-This Marketing Authorisation signifies that the medicine concerned meets the appropriate quality standards and is safe and efficacious for its designated use.
+This Marketing Authorisation (MA) signifies that the medicine concerned meets the appropriate quality standards and is safe and efficacious for its designated use.
 However, fully licensed products will not always meet the clinical needs of an individual patient in every situation.
-Therefore, the legislation provides an exemption to allow the manufacture, supply and administration of unlicensed medicines (i.e. medicines without a Marketing Authorisation) when necessary.
-In addition, provision is also made for licensed medicines (i.e. medicines with full Marketing Authorisation) to be prescribed for unlicensed indications, in unlicensed dosages or in unlicensed formulations i.e. "off-label".
+Therefore, the legislation provides an exemption to allow the manufacture, supply and administration of unlicensed medicines (i.e. medicines without a MA) when necessary.
+In addition, provision is also made for licensed medicines (i.e. medicines with full MA) to be prescribed for unlicensed indications, in unlicensed dosages or in unlicensed formulations i.e. "off-label".

 The following issues must be considered before prescribing an unlicensed / off-label medicine:

 - Unlicensed medicines and off-label medicines should only be prescribed if their use can be clearly justified from a clinical / pharmaceutical perspective.

 - Products with the appropriate MA should be used to treat patients in preference to unlicensed medicines or off-label use whenever possible.
 However, use of unlicensed / off-label medicines may be necessary in order to provide the optimum treatment for patients.

 - The decision to start treatment with an unlicensed medicine or an off-label medicine should be made by the clinican in charge of the patient's care, usually this is the patient's consultant.

 - Any clinician prescribing an unlicensed medicine or a licensed medicine for an unlicensed indication must take responsibility for their actions.
 The prescriber carries the burden of the patient's welfare and in the event of adverse reactions may be called upon to justify the decisions that they have taken.